Larry-grd/Free-rider-simulator/README.md

 How each coding element from 1 to 5 listed under the coding requirements have supported your features.
-1. Generation of random game sets or events
+1. Generation of random game sets or events(random events during the game and different options.)
-  (random events during the game and different options.)
-This game have many parts related to random, such as the property of charater,the game that charater play, the task that charater facing.
-All of those are random.
-We use rand with time as seed at many place to make the task and game are randomly given.
-2. Data structures for storing game status
+2. Data structures for storing game status(for special value such as Sanity: store in integer, for ID: store in int array)
-  We also have many sturcture, as the player structure save the property of player which include  char ,int ,and double type variable.
-The player is the structure in the whole game to record the porperty of the charater.
-The Task structure include int string and task pointer type variable.
-Those self-define structure make the program more readable.
 3. Dynamic memory management
-  Our feacture also make a task (e.g. dynamic memory allocation performed by "new" allows to assign memory during runtime using any variable value as size, therefore easy to allocate memory to these special events, when the event has pass, the memory is released and can be used again.)
+(e.g. dynamic memory allocation performed by "new" allows to assign memory during runtime using any variable value as size, therefore easy to allocate memory to these special events, when the event has pass, the memory is released and can be used again.)
-We have a linked list of task.
-As the tasks may happen for many times, the task list, we delete the list after the requied value shows and release the memory.
 4. File input/output (e.g., for loading/saving game status)
 (folder named "saving" will contain all unfinished game with an index, game status is stored under each saving folder.
 When you want to load an existed game, the information of the saving game status will be input to the game and the game will resume.)
-It always use in our game, as the txt file can be edit easily, it is easy to add more task, and for player to customize the task
 5. Program codes in multiple files.
 (different events are coded in different files.)
-We separate the code to different file to check every parts easily.
-It is good for us to put our codes together without too many process.